 On the other hand, the flat rate pricing model reflected in DealRoom’s platform means expenses can be effortlessly planned for so stakeholders can focus on the actual data and avoid the financial burden of additional “surprise” costs; with DealRoom, there are no hidden fees or penalties for extensions.

-Lastly, DealRoom is approximately 50% less expensive than a traditional data room, all while offering unlimited data and users, advanced analytics, and 24/7 personalized support.
+Lastly, DealRoom is approximately 50% less expensive than a traditional Virtual Data Rooms (or VDRs), all while offering unlimited data and users, advanced analytics, and 24/7 personalized support.
 With monthly and annual billing plans, companies can effectively plan and budget M&A expenses.

 Project management becomes simplified thanks to heightened oversight.
 This “bird’s eye view” enables all involved to take on more proactive roles and identify potential holes in the project before they become major issues.